-Homemade tomato sauce is naturally low in fat and calories and is an excellent dietary source of Vitamin A, Vitamin C and potassium.
+Homemade tomato sauce is not only delicious (and impressive!), but it’s also naturally low in fat and calories and is an excellent dietary source of vitamin A, vitamin C and potassium.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Feel free to add fresh herbs to this simple recipe of wholesome tomatoes.
-This is a good way to add flavor if you would like to eliminate sodium.
-You can also add fresh roasted garlic and chopped fresh onion to sweeten and flavor the sauce.
+Try adding fresh herbs to amp up the flavor and reduce sodium.
+You can also add fresh roasted garlic and chopped fresh onion to sweeten the sauce without adding sugar.

 To serve